 Calculation of Skewness (Step by Step)

-- Step 3: Next, calculate the mean of the data distribution by dividing the sum of all the random variables of the data distribution by the number of variables in the distribution.
+- Next, calculate the mean of the data distribution by dividing the sum of all the random variables of the data distribution by the number of variables in the distribution.
 The mean of the distribution is denoted by X.